kafka, data-streaming, schema-evolution, data-governance, serialization

 Use semantic versioning principles.
 Treat schema changes like code changes.
 Minor versions should be backward compatible, while major versions signal breaking changes.
 Document what changed and why.

 Document your schemas.
 Add descriptions to fields explaining their purpose and valid values.
 Future maintainers will thank you.
 Schema documentation becomes your data contract specification.
+For comprehensive guidance on defining and enforcing data contracts, see Data Contracts for Reliable Pipelines.

 Monitor schema usage.
 Track which schema versions are actively used.
 Old versions with no traffic can potentially be deprecated.
 Understanding schema adoption patterns informs migration planning.